input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 *   Identifying and defining addresses on the Cardano blockchain

 Key pairs include a public and a private key.
-By using their private key, users provide cryptographic proof that they indeed own the coins or assets they're using.
+By using their private key, users provide cryptographic proof that they indeed own the coins or assets they wish to spend or interact with.

 Cryptography also provides security for the consensus protocol.
 The two main mechanisms are:

-*   Node keys, which are used to register and operate stake pools, and are sub-divided into Operator/operational key, Key Evolving Signature (KES) key pairs, and Verifiable Random Function (VRF) keys; and
+*   Node keys, which are used to register and operate Block Producing nodes, and are sub-divided into Operator/operational key, Key Evolving Signature (KES) key pairs, and Verifiable Random Function (VRF) keys; and

 *   Payment and stake credentials, which are used to authorize fund transfers or to delegate stake to stake pools.
 These may be either key hashes or script hashes.